 building out of frame in the bottom right corner.
 Photo © University of Wisconsin Board of Regents.

 Though officially founded in 1978 by professor and poet Ron Wallace, the Program in Creative Writing has existed for almost as long as the Department of English itself; in these pre-formative years, our students included such distinguished writers as Eudora Welty, Delmore Schwartz, Saul Bellow, Jean Toomer, Lorraine Hansberry, Joyce Carol Oates, Carl Djerassi, Peter Straub, Ed Ochester, Anne Lauterbach, and Wallace Stegner.
 Since that time, the Program continued its history of excellence, growing to become one of the most highly regarded in the country.
-Our MFA is currently ranked among the top three in the nation by Poets & Writers magazine, nearly all of our post-graduate fellows go on to publish award-winning first books (more than 90 total since the fellowships' inception), and our undergraduates are not only widely published but consistently have been accepted to the most competitive creative writing graduate programs in the US.
+Our MFA is top-ranked, nearly all of our post-graduate fellows go on to publish award-winning first books (more than 90 total since the fellowships' inception), and our undergraduates are not only widely published but consistently have been accepted to the most competitive creative writing graduate programs in the US.

 As an extension of its educational mission, the Program in Creative Writing aims to be the center of literary life in the Madison area.
-Our students, fellows, and graduates have their hands in most of the city's writing-related happenings, including the Monsters of Poetry reading series, the annual Wisconsin Book Festival, the FELIX Reading Series, and the Writers in Prisons Project.
+Our students, fellows, and graduates have their hands in most of the city's writing-related happenings, including the annual Wisconsin Book Festival, the FELIX Reading Series, and the Writers in Prisons Project.
 For a calendar of upcoming events, stay tuned to our readings page, where you can also subscribe to a public Google calendar of the year's literary happenings.

 We've done our best to ensure that all of your questions are answered on this website.
 If you do not find the answers you need, however, please direct your questions to the appropriate staff and faculty members: